HackerFoo/peg/README.md

 This is because `+` requires only two arguments on the stack.

-Branching is acomplished with the choice operator `\/`.
+Branching is accomplished with the choice operator `\/`.
 Both paths are followed non-deterministically.
 Paths are terminated when a word cannot be resolved.

+Multiple definitions for a word cause the definitions to be substituted non-deterministically.
+This allows words (even built-in words) to be extended for new types.

+For example, to extend `sqrt` to operate on the word `Four`:

+    [Four eq?
+Two swap assert] "sqrt" :def

 A word can only be resolved if the word can operate on its arguments.
-The builtin words `assert` and `deny` can only be resolved on the arguments `True` and `False` respectively.  `ifte` is provided as part of the library.
+The built-in words `assert` and `deny` can only be resolved on the arguments `True` and `False` respectively.  `ifte` is provided as part of the library.

     [ 1 ] 2 \/ popr --> [ ] 1